 What can a Shared Learning Programme offer?

-Shared Learning Programmes means learning is co-produced, taking the pressure off funding officers to identify learning by themselves.
-Funded projects confirm important or emerging learning themes.
-They explore further learning, get to know each other and their funders, and gain confidence from discovering that shared challenges (they are not alone).
-This means that learning that emerges is therefore more complete.
+This way of working involves projects and funders coming together to identify, discuss and capture shared learning.
+This removes pressure from funding officers who would otherwise be responsible for identifying wider learning from individual reports.
+Funded projects confirm important or emerging themes.
+They explore further learning, get to know each other and their funders, and gain confidence from discovering shared challenges (they are not alone).
+This means that the learning that emerges is more complete.
 Shared Learning reports are designed to be accessible with sections that can be extracted and easily shared.

 How do Shared Learning Programmes work?